 Most of the community in Frenchtown, which is also known by the name Carénage, can trace their ancestors to the French Caribbean island of St. Barthelemy (St. Barths) because their parents, grandparents or great grand parents came from that island to St. Thomas.
 A few residents were themselves born in St. Barths and moved to St. Thomas as children or young adults.
 Trade and migration between St. Barths and St. Thomas are well known through oral history and substantiated through historical records from the 1800s and 1900s.
 Census documents, arrival records and old newspapers list boats, goods and people from St. Barths coming to St. Thomas.

 The early migrants came to St. Thomas looking for better work opportunities, most were men.
-In time their relatives and friends joined them, as did wives and children, and soon they had formed a small community.
-Their differences when compared to the existing St. Thomas population at the time were several and it would take at least a few generations for them to assimilate and be accepted.
-Differences included race, nationality, language, dress, education and occupation.
+In time, their relatives and friends joined them, as did their wives and children, and soon they had formed a small community.
+Their differences when compared to the existing St. Thomas population at the time were several, and it would take at least a few generations for them to assimilate and be accepted.
+Differences included race, nationality, language, dress, education, and occupation.

 Today, the French community is well established in St. Thomas.
 With over 150 years of history on the island they celebrate both their French roots and their ties to the Virgin Islands.
 To ensure their story is preserved and to allow them to share it with everyone they built a small museum, the French Heritage Museum.

 The French Heritage Museum on St. Thomas opened in 2004 on French National Day (also known as Quatorze Juillet and Bastille Day).
 The little museum could overflow with the history and pride of the community it represents.
 Many of the items on display were donated or on loan from community members.